Red-French/ionic_weather_app/README.md

 # ionic_weather_app

-A mobile weather application written as a NSS project.
+A mobile weather application written as an NSS project.